kivanctezoren/ccnn-uq-bootstrap/README.md

 @TODO: Summarize the paper, the method & its contributions in relation with the existing literature.

-# 2. The method and my interpretation
+# 2. The method and our interpretation

 ## 2.1.
 The original method

 @TODO: Explain the original method.

 ## 2.2.
-My interpretation
+Our interpretation

 @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.